Why Sell at a Market?

 No wonder why a lot of makers just avoid selling in-person altogether.

-But markets can actually be a really rewarding way to sell your wares!
-Along with making sales (an obvious benefit), it can help you build community, make connections, and learn more about the folks who are interested in supporting your work.
+And along with making sales (an obvious benefit), it can help you build community, make connections, and learn more about the folks who are interested in supporting your work.

 Still on the fence about if selling in-person is right for you?